 The best time to score a new phone for a decent price is when you’re switching service.
 Verizon, T-Mobile, and Visible all sell the latest devices from Apple, Samsung, and Google.

 So if you’ve had your heart set on the iPhone 11’s Ultra Wide camera or on the Galaxy 10S’s Fast Wireless Charging technology, then now’s the time to take the plunge.
 You can learn more about the best deals going on this week on our current deals page.

 Which unlimited plan should I choose?

-- Choose Verizon for tons of fast, unthrottled data, and for the top coverage and reliability across the US.
+- Choose Verizon for the top coverage and reliability across the US.

-- Choose T-Mobile for a high data allotment, transparent pricing, and benefits like free international coverage and in-flight Wi-Fi.
+- Choose T-Mobile for the fastest wireless data speeds around, transparent pricing, and benefits like free international coverage and in-flight Wi-Fi.

 - Choose Visible Wireless if you want unlimited data and great coverage for cheap, and you don’t mind occasional data slowdowns.